-Charitable trusts can also be problematic and expensive to amend if they are not drafted with care.
-From the university's perspective, the ideal gift is probably one that is not subject to any legally binding conditions at all and certainly one that does not impose the obligations of a charitable trustee on the university.
+Charitable trusts can be problematic and expensive to amend if they are not drafted with care.
+From the university's perspective, the ideal gift is probably one that is not subject to any legally binding conditions at all.

-A further problem is that if a gift creates a separate charitable trust, that trust may need to be separately registered as a charity at the ACNC and separately endorsed by the ATO as tax exempt, even if the university is trustee.
-This is because the tax exemption provisions in the Federal tax legislation focus on 'entities' - a term which includes trusts, even though trusts have, of course, no separate legal personality.
-This is certainly the ATO view of it.
-See for example the guidance given by the ATO in private binding ruling 1051357496002.
-The unfortunate consequence is that even though the university itself is a charity regulated at ACNC there will be a further layer of regulation at trust 'entity' level.
-Universities may be able to argue, as in that ruling, that income arising from the investment of trust funds is actually income of the university, not of the trust, if their legislation make express provision for this7.
+A further problem is that if a gift creates a separate charitable trust, that trust may need to be separately registered as a charity at the ACNC and separately endorsed by the ATO as tax exempt, even if the University is trustee.
+This is because the tax exemption provisions in the Federal tax legislation focus on 'entities'- a term which includes trusts, even though trusts have no separate legal personality.

 In summary, if there is a proposal to offer promises to the donor, careful consideration and drafting is called for.
 Some universities have been successful in expressly avoiding giving legally binding promises to donors.
 This does not seem to deter donors as much as may initially be feared.
 But in the case of a very large gift such as to fund a building it is more likely that there will be formality, and promises on both sides will be made, and the issues above will need to be worked through.
-Whether or not the agreement with a donor is binding there are reputational risks in poorly worded or extravagant promises to donors.

-A true gift must be made out of 'disinterested generosity'
+A gift must be made out of 'disinterested generosity'

-The deductions generated by DGR status apply to 'gifts'.
-This word hides unexpected complexities of its own.
-For there to be a tax-deductible 'gift', there must be no material benefit received by the donor in return.
+For there to be a tax-deductible gift, there must be no material benefit received by the donor in return.
 Giving must be an act of 'disinterested generosity' - a phrase referred to in a lengthy tax ruling TR2005/13 which sets out the Federal Commissioner of Taxation's views about the legal requirements for a tax-deductible gift.
-The donor cannot retain control of the gift or any interest in it.
-However the receipt of a promise from a university to spend a gift on a particular purpose of the university is not in my view, if correctly framed, a material benefit to a donor or an interest retained, although it may raise the issues above as to potential creation of a charitable trust.

-Typically, tokens of recognition, including naming of a prize or scholarship after a private individual donor, are not a problem as they are not material.
+The receipt of a promise from a university to spend a gift on a particular purpose of the university is not - in my view - a material benefit to a donor, but does raise the issues above as to potential creation of a charitable trust.
+Typically tokens of recognition, including naming of a prize or scholarship after a private individual donor, are not a problem.
 It is also permissible for the University to agree to report to a donor about the way money has been spent and still receive that money as a gift.